-Bratislava, Slovakia – At the end of the month, audiences in both Slovakia and the Czech Republic will be able, for the eighth year in a row, to discover the wonders of contemporary Iranian cinema.
+Bratislava, Slovakia – At the end of the month, audiences in both Slovakia and the Czech Republic will be able, for the eighth year in a row, to discover the wonders of contemporary Iranian cinema with the kick-off of the Iranian Film Festival in Prague.

 A popular, long-running festival in Slovakia and the Czech Republic